Ihuarraquax/udup/devlog/005-analyze-solution.md

 I've found SymbolFinder class, which is full of helpful methods to find where given symbol is used

 I will use opensource tool for analyzing solution and generate output file with all classes described, instead of writing it for scratch.

+I've decided to use https://github.com/eNeRGy164/LivingDocumentation to analyze source code.
+Goal for now will be to add result to dockerfile and analyze it at runtime based on fluent configuration.
+For the start I will recreate same functionality that I did with reflection.